numpy/numpy/doc/source/f2py/usage.rst

    ``--debug-capi``
      Adds debugging hooks to the extension module.
-When using this extension module, various diagnostic information about the wrapper is printed to the standard output, for example, the values of variables, the steps taken, etc.
+When using this extension module, various diagnostic information about the wrapper is written to the standard output, for example, the values of variables, the steps taken, etc.